-Hold onto your hats everyone, Learning Locker is coming to you with some brand new features to experiment with, and while there is much more to come, we’re really excited to see these developments out in the wild!
+Hold onto your hats everyone, Learning Pool LRS is coming to you with some brand new features to experiment with, and while there is much more to come, we’re really excited to see these developments out in the wild!

 Why All the Excitement?

 Learning Pool LRS has become such an easy tool to integrate with.
 Its ability to store multiple sources of data now means that gaining valuable insight has never been easier.

 The problem we found however, was that there wasn’t a simple way to take this rich data and analyze it within the tool – a source of frustration our end as well, I can assure you!